 Be Grateful For What You Have

 Most of the time we take life for granted.
 It usually takes a tragedy in our lives for us to take stock and appreciate what we have.
-When I feel sorry for myself, I think about those people in hospital with a terminal illness, those who can’t eat or drink unaided, people living on the streets, children forced into child trafficking, people starving in Africa and it changes my perspective.
+When I feel sorry for myself, I think about those people in the hospital with a terminal illness, those who can’t eat or drink unaided, people living on the streets, children forced into child trafficking, people starving in Africa and it changes my perspective.
 It makes me grateful that I have a roof over my head, family members, friends, food in my cupboard, I can go to bed and sleep safely, wake up and have a bath or shower, and drink water when I need it.

-I give thanks to God each morning because I have breath and I have life.
+I give thanks to God each morning because I have breath and I have a life.
 As long as you have life, you have hope!

 Laugh And Laugh Some More

 Laughter is the best medicine.
 It releases endorphins, which are the ‘feel good’ hormones, and increases the heart rate.
-Have friends who make you laugh.
+Have who make you laugh.
 Play silly games with little children.
-Their fun, carefree nature and constant laughter is infectious.
+Their fun, carefree nature and constant laughter are infectious.
 According to research, babies and young children laugh up to 300 times a day.
 They’re content with life because they have what they need.
 They are naturally happy.